madvax/assignment/README.md

 # Assignment
-This project holds the test cases and test automation for the Assignment
+This project holds the test automation test cases and defects for the Assignment.

 H. Wilson, September 2020

 ## The Approach
 Testing is mostly automated.
 Test automation scripts are located in the test_cases folder.
-Test automation scripts can be executed individually or by a framework give the contract below:
+Test automation scripts can be executed individually or by a framework given the contract below:
 - Passing tests return a 0 and failing tests return 100.
 Any other return codes indicate a test script error.

 ## Assumptions
+1. The Target of Evaluation (TOE) is the Darwin Version of the Server
-1. The service should handle up to 300 simultaneous clients.
+1. The service should handle up to 100 simultaneous clients.
 2. Passwords to be hashed should be of length 0 to 100 characters inclusive.
 3. Passwords to be hashed should be of composed of letters, number and special characters.
 4. The hashing server offers a five-second delay